 Expenses directly related to generating sales revenues form a part of COGS.
 A manufacturing firm may include the cost of raw materials and wages to workers in the cost of goods sold.
 A retailer may include the cost of merchandise under this head.
-The deducting cost of goods sold from sales/revenue, one can arrive at gross profits.
+One can arrive at gross profits by deducting the cost of goods sold from sales/revenue.

-Indirect expenses (also termed synonymously with operating expenses) are also called selling, general and administration expenses.
-Common indirect expenses include utility bills, selling expenses like advertising expenses and commissions paid to salesmen, salary for supervisors, etc. Deducting operating expenses from gross profit, one can arrive at Profit before Taxes (PBT) or Income from Operations.
+Indirect expenses (also termed synonymously with operating expenses) are also called selling, general, and administration expenses.
+Common indirect expenses include utility bills, selling expenses like advertising expenses and commissions paid to salespeople, salary for supervisors, etc. Deducting operating expenses from gross profit, one can arrive at Profit before Taxes (PBT) or Income from Operations.

-While the former two types of expenses fall in operating expenses, non-operating expenses refer to those expenses which are not related to “revenue generation for the core business activity”.
-Some examples include- the cost of borrowing, commission on share transactions when core business is trading of garments, donation or charity expenses etc.
+While the former two types of expenses fall in operating expenses, non-operating expenses refer to expenses unrelated to “revenue generation for the core business activity.”
+Some examples include- the cost of borrowing, commission on share transactions when the core business is trading of garments, donation or charity expenses, etc.

 |Sales Revenue – Cost Of Goods Sold||=||Gross Profits|